ray-project/ray/doc/source/serve/core-apis.rst

 .. literalinclude:: ../../../python/ray/serve/examples/doc/conda_env.py

 .. note::
-  If a conda environment is not specified, your backend will be started in the same conda environment as the client (the process deploying the Deployment) by default.
-(When using :ref:`ray-client`, your backend will be started in the conda environment that the Serve controller is running in, which by default is the conda environment the remote Ray cluster was started in.)
+  If a conda environment is not specified, your deployment will be started in the same conda environment as the client (the process creating the deployment) by default.
+(When using :ref:`ray-client`, your deployment will be started in the conda environment that the Serve controller is running in, which by default is the conda environment the remote Ray cluster was started in.)

-The dependencies required in the backend may be different than the dependencies installed in the driver program (the one running Serve API calls).
+The dependencies required in the deployment may be different than the dependencies installed in the driver program (the one running Serve API calls).
 In this case, you should use a delayed import within the class to avoid importing unavailable packages in the driver.